lingqiz/cricket-hunting/README.md

-# Model and Analysis of Mouse Hunting in Modulo Arena
+# Model and Analysis of Mouse Behavior in Modulo Arena

 ### Dependency
 PRFS path